Last Updated: 12 Dec 2018

 The Audi A4 2.0 TFSI Auto is the second cheapest car – but the parts basket is the second most expensive, so that’s not it either.

 The Mercedes C200 Auto is just a hair cheaper than the BMW for total cost, but it’s parts basket is sadly the most expesive in relative 32.65% and actual cost.

-And then finally, the Volvo S60 T4, which is the cheapest off all the luxury automatic sedans, but very similarly priced to the Audi A4.
-In terms of Crash Parts – it’s right in the middle of all the cars, but with only R2000 difference between the cheapest, there really isn’t much to compare.
-Because the Volvo is the cheapest car here, and because it’s Crash Parts are really quite reasonable – I’m going to have to go with the Volvo being the cheapest insurance option.
+And then finally, the Volvo S60 T4, which is the cheapest of all the luxury automatic sedans, but very similarly priced to the Audi A4.
+In terms of crash parts it’s right in the middle of all the cars, but with only R2 000 difference between the cheapest, there really isn’t much to compare.
+Because the Volvo is the cheapest car here, and because it’s crash parts are really quite reasonable – I’m going to have to go with the Volvo being the cheapest insurance option.

-Something to consider: Are you more likely to drive the BMW with a heavier foot than say the Merc?
-It’s possible given that you might feel more inclined to relax in the incredible Merc comfort as opposed to being more racy in the harder BMW.
+Something to consider: Are you more likely to drive the BMW with a heavier foot than say the Mercedes?
+It’s possible given that you might feel more inclined to relax in the incredible Mercedes comfort as opposed to being more racy in the harder BMW.
 Same goes for the Jag – it’s plush!!
-The Audi is also really quite perky and racy too.
-The only true way to discover which is the most affordable is to get a quote based on your personal risk profile and you can do that very easily by getting Compare Car Insurance to call you back with multiple quotes.
+The Audi is also quite perky and racy too.
+The only true way to discover which is the most affordable is to get a quote based on your personal risk profile which you can do very easily by getting Compare Car Insurance to call you back with multiple quotes.
 Go for it!